olilanz/RooCode-Local-Evaluation/README.md

 Roo Code is well-established in the community as a super accessible auto-coder that integrates seamlessly into VSCode workflows, such as applying code changes, executing commands directly in the VSCode terminal, integrating with source control, working with diffs, etc. It can be configured to use local models using Ollama and is open-source, allowing us to explore why something works or doesn't and fix it if necessary.

-The popularity of Roo Code can be seen e.g. on the Open [Router web site](https://openrouter.ai), which shows a ranked list of applications that are used on their platform.
+The popularity of Roo Code can be seen e.g. on the Open [Router website](https://openrouter.ai), which shows a ranked list of applications that are used on their platform.
 Roo Code ranks behind Cline, with a large gap to SillyTavern:

 ![Open Router Ranking](media/open-router-roo-code.png)